 Back in 2013, The New York Times broke the story of an ingenious Palestinian businessman who was utilising a network of underground tunnels to bring the people of Gaza bucketloads of the Colonel’s signature recipe chicken.
 Khalil Efrangi, who was then 31, decided to capitalise on an already extensive smuggling network and supply something that he felt should be the birthright of every food lover.
 Using a complicated system of political contacts, telephone calls, wire transfers and underground operatives, Efrangi made his name as the area’s go-to man when it came to finger-lickin' food.
 It didn’t take long before Gaza was flooded with contraband poultry.

-Unsurprisingly, KFC, like much American fast food, has had a somewhat turbulent history in the Middle East.
-Although the chain currently operates six separate franchises in the West Bank, it has never enjoyed success over the border in Israel, where it has been unable to compete with other big beasts like McDonald’s.
+Like much American fast food, KFC has had a somewhat turbulent history in the Middle East.
+Although the chain currently operates six separate franchises in the West Bank, it has never enjoyed success over the border in Israel, where it has been unable to compete with other big brands like McDonald’s.

 By contrast, not only are the famous fast food behemoths seen by some as emblems of American imperialism and tacit support for Israel, but franchises looking to establish themselves in Palestine have found it difficult to go through Israeli authorities.
-While the customer base may well be ravenous, the legal and political issues have made fast food expansion trickier than it otherwise would be.
+While there is demand for it, the legal and political issues have made fast food expansion trickier than it otherwise would be.

 When the story of the extensive KFC smuggling operation first broke six years ago, it made headlines around the world.
 Readers were struck by how the tunnels were used not just for chicken, but for goods including firearms, luxury cars and everything in between.
 However, things would not remain so simple for Gazan smugglers.